netlify-templates/victor-hugo/site/content/publications/gamification-hbr.md

 ---
-title: Gamification-HBR
+articlename2: Gamification-HBR
-articlename: Improving Health Care by Gamifying It
+title: Improving Health Care by Gamifying It
 date: '2019-05-07'
 summary: >-
   Our group is using gamification to help patients with uncontrolled diabetes,